basho/basho_docs/content/riak/kv/2.0.7/developing/app-guide.md

 indexes (2i) provide a solution to this problem, enabling you to tag objects with either binary or integer metadata and then query Riak for all of the keys that share specific tags.
-2i is especially useful if you're storing binary data that is opaque to features like [Riak Search][usage search].
+2i is especially useful if you're storing binary data that is opaque to features like [Riak search][usage search].

 * [Using Secondary Indexes][usage 2i] --- A general guide to using 2i, along
   with code samples and information on 2i features like pagination,